GrokInteractive/compendium/handbook/README.md

 ### Misc Recommended Software

-We recommend using a password manager like LastPass.
+We recommend using a password manager like LastPass or 1Password.